MrYsLab/pymata4/README.md

 # UNDER CONSTRUCTION

-### A high performance, non-blocking client for the Arduino Firmata Protocol.
+### A high performance, non-blocking Python client for the Arduino Firmata Protocol.
-Pymata4 is a Python Arduino Firmata client that, like its asyncio sibling, [pymata-express,](https://mryslab.github.io/pymata-express/) allows you to control an Arduino using the high-performance FirmataExpress sketch.
+Pymata4 is a Firmata client that, like its asyncio sibling, [pymata-express,](https://mryslab.github.io/pymata-express/) allows you to control an Arduino using the high-performance FirmataExpress sketch.
   It uses a conventional Python API for those that do not need or wish to use the asyncio programming paradigm of pymata-express.